Botnsvatnet

-Botnsvatnet or Botsvatnet is a lake in the municipality of Valle in Agder county, Norway.
+Botnsvatnet is a lake in Valle Municipality in Agder county, Norway.
 The 5.61 km2 lake is located just north of the lakes Rosskreppfjorden and Kolsvatnet and the mountain Urddalsknuten, and it lies to the southeast of the mountain Bergeheii.
 The village of Valle is located about 14 km to the east of the lake.
 The lake sits at an elevation of 1020 m above sea level.